How to easily make an affordable mini-greenhouse

 Step 6: Put mini-greenhouse into final position and start using!

-We hope this helps you protect or grow your cold-sensitive plants!
+We hope this DIY greenhouse helps you grow better!

 KIGI,